 The National Association of Insurance Commissioners (NAIC), which oversees insurance company investments and sets the rules that influence insurers’ investment strategies, classifies these new types of catastrophe risk securities as bonds rather than equities.
 Equities are considered riskier under formulas that dictate how much capital must be set aside to support various liabilities.
 In addition, at its June 1999 meeting, the NAIC approved a so-called “protected cell” model act that makes it easier to transact deals in the United States.
 Up to then, most securitization deals had been conducted offshore through special entities created for this purpose.
 The protected cells, separate units within an insurance company, protect investors from losses incurred by the insurer.

 In addition to catastrophe bonds, catastrophe options were developed but the market for these options never took off.
 Another alternative is the exchange of risk where individual companies in different parts of the world swap a certain amount of losses.
 Payment is triggered by the occurrence of an agreed upon event at a certain level of magnitude.

-Disaster Recovery Bonds and Regional Pools: Disaster recovery bonds serve much the same purpose as a business income insurance policy, helping the government entity/policyholder get back on track after a catastrophic event.
+Disaster recovery bonds serve much the same purpose as a business income insurance policy, helping the government entity/policyholder get back on track after a catastrophic event.